 Someone on Reddit initially told me his idea of Dwight Schrute being a hero, and it instantly grabbed me.
 He was saying that Dwight was the central hero of The Office in that he was on a quest to get to the top, and he’s continually pranked by Jim.
 (I told this person I would give him credit for the original idea, so I will mention him here as “an anonymous source only known as Lucrative Bean.”)

 Based on this idea from Reddit, I began thinking of ways to justify calling Dwight a hero.
-I realized that calling Dwight a hero in the modern sense didn’t work since he isn’t selfless, but I did like the concept overall, so I continued to develop it.
+I realized that calling Dwight a hero in the modern sense didn’t work since he isn’t selfless, but I did like the concept overall.
 Eventually, I decided that Dwight might be a hero in the classic sense.

 In this post, you will find an explanation of how Dwight fits the description of a classic hero, and you will also find a retelling of the story of Dwight in the form of “The Hero’s Journey.”